- PDF doc

 Repayment by the Board

-Amounts deposited with the Board into the SDA of a law practice, or an approved clerk, are repayable on demand to the practice’s or clerk’s trust account.
+Amounts deposited with the Board into the SDA are repayable on demand to the practice’s or clerk’s trust account.

 If an amount is repaid from the SDA to a law practice or an approved clerk and subsequently there is a sufficient amount in the practice’s or clerk’s trust account to cover the required deposit amount, the law practice or approved clerk must deposit the required deposit amount back with the Board.

 How to withdraw from a statutory deposit account

 You will be given your LSB Online login details and instructions for using the online service when you notify the Board of the opening of a new trust account.
-Please contact the Board if you did not receive the login details.
+Please email email@example.com if you did not receive the login details.
 Only authorised users can withdraw funds from a statutory deposit account.

 Confirmation of transactions

 After any statutory deposit or withdrawal is made, we will send a statement via email to the trust account holder the following business day confirming the total amount held in the SDA.

 All trust account holders will receive SDA statements annually, regardless of whether a statutory deposit or withdrawal has been made.

 Failure to adjust statutory deposit account